A note on sex and gender

 Although MBC may not vanish completely, a range of treatments can help manage the condition for a number of years, and many people can live long lives with MBC.
 The cancer may be active or go into remission.

-According to the National Cancer Institute, the 5-year survival rate for regional MBC is
+According to the National Cancer Institute, the 5-year relative survival rate for regional MBC is

 Receiving a diagnosis of MBC of the bones can be overwhelming.

 For more than half of women with stage 4 breast cancer, the bones will be the first place it spreads to.
-This spread can cause a variety of symptoms, including pain, difficulty walking, fatigue, and nausea.
+This spread can cause various symptoms, including pain, difficulty walking, fatigue, and nausea.

 MBC that spreads to the bones is currently incurable, but treatment options are available to try to prevent further spreading and minimize the impact of the symptoms.
 Also, researchers are always trialing new therapies.